Water Heating Calculator

 Electricity Consumption (E)

-Efficiency and heat loss
+Efficiency and Heat Loss

 While our calculator provides the theory energy required based on the thermodynamics, real life application involves efficiency factors.
-Electric heaters are nearly 100% efficient at transferring energy to water, but gas boilers often operate between 80% to 95% efficiency due to heat escape through the flue.

 Furthermore, we must account for standby heat loss.
 Once the water reaches the temperature we targeted, heat inevitably escapes through the tank walls into the air.